CocodriloCAD/Cocodrilo/validatation/Readme.md

 ![grafik](https://user-images.githubusercontent.com/51473791/221429003-4f8f0e8d-05ca-4b31-a62c-9a47a5aef40e.png)

 Now the desired analysis field is present on the canvas.
-In the next step we weill add the geometry.
+In the next step we will add the geometry.

+### 3) Geometry